briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

 ---
 Ben suggests making the show's statute of limitations on spoilers 10 years.

-Ben's idea for the opening of <i class="work-title">Star Wars: Episode VII</i>: the opening scrawl says there's a Gungan reunion party on Naboo.
+Ben's idea for the opening of {% workTitle "Star Wars: Episode VII" %}: the opening scrawl says there's a Gungan reunion party on Naboo.
 Then a Death Star nukes Naboo.
 Then there's a second scrawl and the movie goes from there.

-Take That, Science: a "study" showed that red shirts died in greater numbers in <i class="work-title">Star Trek: TOS</i> but not in greater number proportionally.
+Take That, Science: a "study" showed that red shirts died in greater numbers in {% workTitle "Star Trek: TOS" %} but not in greater number proportionally.
 Ben says that's the worst news ever reported on the show.

 # Feedback
 The hosts decide they can't read every piece of feedback any more.

-Palindrome (one of the Blondeens) suggested the hosts live blog <i class="work-title">2001: A Space Odyssey</i> like they did for <i class="work-title">The Lord of the Rings</i>.
+Palindrome (one of the Blondeens) suggested the hosts live blog {% workTitle "2001: A Space Odyssey" %} like they did for {% workTitle "The Lord of the Rings" %}.

 Matt really wants to LARP once.
 Ben would do it.

-Ben thinks <i class="work-title">Jonathan Strange & Mr. Norrell</i> is an awful book. <q class="archivist inline">😲 I'm re-reading it for a Hugo's There podcast; I think it's in my top 5 favorite books.</q>
+Ben thinks {% workTitle "Jonathan Strange & Mr. Norrell" %} is an awful book. <q class="archivist inline">😲 I'm re-reading it for a Hugo's There podcast; I think it's in my top 5 favorite books.</q>